tlhogi-thipe/tlhogi-thipe/README.md

 I am an Instructional Desginer with a profound interest interest in technology and a dedication to solving complex problems.

 ## Objective
-My journey as an Instructional Designer at a bank led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Cloud Security Engineer jnr role.
+My journey as an Instructional Designer at a bank led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Cloud Security Analyst role.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]